AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ### Accessing data from S3

-Because we expect that contributors may want to work with many samples or analyze data on remote systems, ScPCA data is also available to contributors on AWS S3.
+Because we expect that contributors may want to work with many samples or analyze data on remote systems, access to ScPCA data on AWS S3 is also available to contributors.
 We also provide a download script to make accessing these data more convenient.

 Before you can access data in this manner, the Data Lab team needs to create an AWS account for you; these data are not publicly accessible.